dwumfour1/ibm-cybersecurity/03_Microcredential_3_System_Network_Security/03-micro3.3-design-secure-network.md

 ---

 ## Learning Objectives
-By the end of this module, you should be able to:
+By the end of this module, I am able to:

 1. Secure a host operating system
 2. Update firmware on devices